-If you are looking to upload new versions of your site directly from your local system, the netlify CLI manual deploy method is the recommended way to do this and the “drag & drop” method in the web UI will also work well.
+If you are looking to upload new versions of your site directly from your local system, the netlify CLI’s manual deploy method is the recommended way to do this and the “drag & drop” method in the web UI is even simpler.

 Netlify is designed for a specific type of website: JAMStack sites.
 Part of the JAMStack design philosophy is that an application runtime isn’t used by the HTTP server.
 Quoting the JAMStack.org site again:

 The thing that they all have in common is that they don’t depend on a web server.